 Image SEO Best Practices 2021

-Especially for the eCommerce websites that are image-heavy, image optimization is something you can’t simply ignore.
-Missing out image SEO can lead to drop in potential traffic and ranking.
-With the advent of visual search in Google and Bing, importance of optimized images has gone up further.
+Especially for eCommerce websites that are image-heavy, image optimization is something you can’t simply ignore.
+Missing out image SEO can lead to a drop in potential traffic and ranking.
+With the advent of visual search in Google and Bing, the importance of optimized images has gone up further.

 Image Filename:

 Start your image optimization with image naming.
 While naming the image use a descriptive name that has some meaning.
 Add keywords in the image file name.
 It’s important since it’s the only way to tell Google what this image is all about.
 Names like img123.jpg won’t serve any SEO purpose.
-Nobody is going to search an image using this name since such file name doesn’t provide any information to Google about this image.
+Nobody is going to search for an image using this name since such a file name doesn’t provide any information to Google about this image.

 Furthermore, adding keywords doesn’t mean stuffing keywords.
-This could be deemed as spam and may invite Google penalty.
+This could be deemed as spam and may invite a Google penalty.
 Just make the filename descriptive and unique.

 SEO Friendly Image Alt Text: